wso2/ETAC/blockchain/blockchain-usecases.md

 If you know other blockchain based Integration use cases, please send a git pull request.

 Usecases are grpoup by the motation to adopt them.
+For more details, please refer to the paper [The Role of Blockchain in Future Integrations](https://github.com/wso2/ETAC/blob/master/outlooks/blockchain4integration_outlook.md#proof).

 # Motivation: To Avoid Mistrust